ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 1. check if all output files are available (Filecheck)
 2. check that content of output files is the same as expected
 3. check that output file sizes are greater than zero bytes
-4. check that acknowledgments are provided for each diagnostic with the processing
+4. check that acknowledgments are provided for each diagnostic by the processing

 The overall testing approach is currently based on the philosophy that